matrix-org/matrix-spec-proposals/proposals/2929-interaction-events.md

 ## Alternatives

+* Just using `m.room.message` type of text messages: Some clients choke when additional fields
-Having each bot create own event type for interactions: Which is entirely possible given the extensible nature of Matrix, however, this will constrain the support of such events to event.
+* Having each bot create own event type for interactions: Which is entirely possible given the extensible nature of Matrix, however, this will constrain the support of such events to those particular clients.

 ## Security considerations